vvscode/slack-missing-tools/README.md

  - [x] Dump users info (to grab emails, check avatars and so on)
  - [ ] Send messages
  - [ ] ...

+ ## Options (command line arguments)

+Tools has commands and options.
+There are some global options, requeried by tool itself.
+And some depends on the command.

+Global options are next:

+- `--team` - required, team name to deal with (like `react` / `emberjs`)
+- `--username` - required, your username to use
+- `--password` - required, your password to use
+- `--debug` - optional, allows you to disable headless mode for browser and see what happens with your slack (please, do not touch window and controls inside)